mdickinson/bigfloat/bigfloat_cython/docs/index.rst

    Context(precision=53, emax=1024, emin=-1073, subnormalize=True,
    rounding='RoundTowardPositive')

-The `bigfloat` module also defines various constant Context instances.
+The :mod:`bigfloat` package also defines various constant Context instances.
 For example, ``quadruple_precision`` is a Context that corresponds to the IEEE 754 binary128 interchange format::